 What is Agile working methodology?
-Why do major companies apply this to their organizations?

 In the past, Waterfall Methodology has been widely used in many companies.
 It is traditional and structured software development management that involves an in-depth upfront planning process starting from concept idea throughout the testing procedure, which can pre-determine project schedule over a period of time.
 After all, if the end-result fails to capture customer needs, the working process will start over initially.